TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 message\_preview
 ----------------

-..  confval:: message_preview
+.. container:: table-row

-    :name: config-message_preview
+   Property
+         message\_preview

+   Data type
-    :type: :ref:`data-type-string`
+         :ref:`data-type-string`

+   Description
          Alternative message in HTML that appears when the preview function is active.